serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/PlaceholderAttribute.md

 # PlaceholderAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Sets a placeholder for a form field.
 Placeholder text is shown inside the editor when its value is empty.
-Only editors using basic inputs and Select2 editor supports this.
+Only editors using basic inputs and the Select2 editor support this.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]